Bubblin-Superbooks/the-solar-system/README.md

 The book is deployed here: [The Solar System](https://bubbl.in/cover/the-solar-system-by-marvin-danig)

 # Project
-This book was written using [Bookiza Framework](http://bookiza.io) - the book baking tool.
+This book was written using [Bookiza Framework](http://bookiza.io).

 # Development